smhillin/twissandra/README.md

 This is the fun part!
 We're done setting everything up, we just need to run it:

     python manage.py runserver

+    ctrl-z and then type bg to run in background

 Now go to http://127.0.0.1:8000/ and you can play with Twissandra!